 Few people buy a mini MPV and expect a sports-car-like driving experience, but the BMW 2 Series Active Tourer challenges the best in this department.
 While it’s not as engaging as a BMW 2 Series Coupe, it can easily challenge the Mercedes B-Class for entertainment on a twisty road.

 BMW 2 Series Active Tourer petrol engines

-A 1.5-litre turbocharged three-cylinder engine is available in the 218i, and there are two different versions of a 2.0-litre four-cylinder petrol in the 220i and 225i.
+A 1.5-litre turbocharged three-cylinder engine is available in the 218i, while a 2.0-litre four-cylinder petrol is fitted in the 220i.
 Even the least powerful 138bhp 218i model is capable of accelerating from 0-62mph in 9.3 seconds, decent performance given its small size.
 The engine is smooth, quiet and makes a characterful noise, too.

 If you’re likely to drive this car with your whole family and all your belongings regularly on board, a diesel may be a better option.
 Its stronger pulling power means the engine doesn’t have to work as hard.
 Similarly, if you spend a lot of your time on the motorway, accruing a high mileage, the better economy of the diesels will make sense, too.